Tuesday, October 30, 2018

 I need a big gun!

-This game is fun but throughout the seven levels, each is pretty much the same but with different graphics.
-However, I absolutely loved the last two levels which reminded me of Thunder Jaws and, of course, Aliens.
+This game is fun but, throughout the seven levels, it's much the same with different graphics.
+I loved the last two levels which reminded me of Thunder Jaws and, of course, Aliens.
 Our hero has access to lots of weapons and the single-shot gun initially does the trick well but it's not long before you need to upgrade to something with a little more muscle because those bigger enemies are nigh on impossible to kill with your peashooter.

-Weapons are generally excellent but the laser sucks.
-Thankfully, there are many other great weapons to choose from like the "Scatter" and "Napalm" (my fave).
-However, we start with zero ammo for everything other than our basic gun so must instead collect ammo boxes which are periodically dropped in.
-This isn't too bad but is made awkward because you must first press the required Function Key to choose your desired weapon before making the pickup.
-I would have preferred random types of ammo dropped which would save us from fumbling for the right key before it frustratingly disappears!!
+Weapons are excellent but the laser sucks.
+Thankfully, there are many other weapons to choose from like the "Scatter" and "Napalm" (my fave).
+However, we start with zero ammo for everything other than our basic gun so collect ammo boxes that are periodically dropped in.
+This isn't bad but can be awkward because you must press the required Function Key to choose your desired weapon before making the pickup.
+I would have preferred random types of ammo dropped to save us from fumbling for the right key before it disappears!!

 Nothing makes more sense than a fun and senseless game of killing so let's so more of it now...